gageml/gage-inspect/examples/eli5/README.md

 gage run eli5
 ```

-Provide input that you want paraphrased in simpler terms.
+Provide input that you want simplified.

 ## Evaluate the task